 About Diatomaceous Earth

 Diatomaceous earth, also known as DE, is a sedimentary rock.
 DE mines unearth large deposits worldwide.
 From the United States, Mexico, Chile and Peru to France, Spain, Denmark, and China substantial deposits exist.
 While dying diatoms continue to form diatomaceous earth today, some of the deposits developed millions of years ago.

 When diatoms die and fall to the bottom of bodies of water, DE deposits form.
 Over time, the organic portions of the diatoms weather away.
 The remaining opal frustules form diatomaceous earth.
 Some of the largest deposits in the U.S. formed in ancient lakes in California, Nevada, Oregon, and Washington.
-Other significant deposits formed in oceans and occur along the coasts of North and South America.
+They also formed in oceans and occur along the coasts of North and South America.

-Peter Kasten discovered DE in Germany around 1836.
-DE is known for some amazing qualities.
+Around 1836, Peter Kasten discovered DE in Germany.
+At the time, he noted some of DE’s amazing qualities.
 Its astonishing ability to absorb, filtrate, polish, and stabilize makes DE desirable in numerous industries.
 Long before Kasten’s discovery, though, the world was using diatomaceous earth.
 Ancient Greeks used it as an abrasive as well as a building material in light-weight bricks.
 Even in pre-historic times, diatomite was used in the ice-age cave paintings in France.

 And there are hundreds of other applications for DE with many more yet to be discovered!

 Explore the uses of Diatomaceous Earth.
 Where do you think it might be used around your home or work?
 Discover more about diatomaceous earth and use #DiatomaceousEarthDay to share on social media.